vb-linux/pages/index.md

 # Welcome to **vb**-**linux** pages
       We used arch BTW :D

- I think that [void linux](https://voidlinux.org/) is best linux distribution out there.
+ [Void linux](https://voidlinux.org/) is best linux distribution out there.

  With one exception.
 No that easy for linux or computer begginers.